zh-wang/YWeatherGetter4a/README.md

 +  What is this?

-  This is a wrapper for getting weather information from Yahoo Weather API, for android.
+  This is a wrapper for getting weather information from Yahoo Weather RSS Feed.
+  You can find its guideline here.
+[Yahoo Weather RSS Feed](https://developer.yahoo.com/weather/).
+  Note that, if you want to use weather API for commercial purpose, you should contact Yahoo's staff first.

 + How do I use it?